 Social Media: Game vs Substance

-How about Empire Avenue
+How about Empire Avenue?

 Both great sites.
 Both are trying to gamify and monetize your social media presence.